 MANHATTAN NY 10013 Map

-Visiting artists integrate storytelling, opera, puppetry and architecture into the school’s own art and music programs, according to the city’s quality review.
+Visiting artists integrate storytelling, opera, puppetry and architecture into the school’s own art and music programs, according to the city’s Quality Review.
 Technology is integrated as seamlessly into the academics as the arts.
-During a 5th grade science class we observed, students took notes on iPads as they watched a movie about nutrition called Super Size Me, after which they participated in an experiment on carbohydrates and recorded their findings on laptops.
+During a 5th-grade science class we observed, students took notes on iPads as they watched a movie about nutrition called "Super Size Me," after which they participated in an experiment on carbohydrates and recorded their findings on laptops.
 A child mentioned that a study of the rock cycle culminated in student-made podcasts.
 Grades 3-5 visit the small basement science lab that doubles as a library three times a week.